Hiking The Ausangate Trek in Peru- The Ultimate Guide For Hikers!

 The Food With Salkantay Trekking

-The food by far beat my normal backcountry dinner of freeze dried mac and cheese.
+The food by far beat my normal back country dinner of freeze dried mac and cheese.

 For breakfast, lunch and dinner you can expect a 2 course meal (!!!) of amazing healthy Peruvian food, along with a happy hour before dinner fit with tea, hot cocoa, cookies and other fun little snacks.